-The stranger in the room is there to bring Raskolnikov thirty-five roubles, sent by his mother.
+The stranger in the room is there to bring Raskolnikov 35 roubles, sent by his mother.
 Raskolnikov tries to refuse, but Razumihin makes him accept the money.

 After that, Nastasya brings food, and Razumihin sends her out to buy beer, which she does.

-Raskolnikov starts wolfing down soup, but Razumihin says he shouldn't eat anymore until Zossimov says it's OK.
+Raskolnikov starts wolfing down soup, but Razumihin says he shouldn't eat anymore until Zossimov says it's okay.
 He pours tea for his sick friend and for Nastasya, too.

 Raskolnikov thinks he's got lots of energy, but he wants to hide the fact from his friends.

 Razumihin explains that, when Raskolnikov acted so weird the other day, he thought something was up and tracked Raskolnikov down through the "address bureau."

 After finally finding Raskolnikov, Razumihin learned everything that was going on with him, he says.

 He's also gotten to know the landlady (whom he calls Pashenka) pretty well, and apparently has a big crush on her.